finkbeca/Notes/content/docs/blockchain/diem.md

 [Diem Docs](https://developers.diem.com/main/docs)

+Libra core is an open source implementation of the libra protocol.
+Move is used to define core mechanisms of the blockchain such as currency and validator memberships.

+-All data in the Libra Blockchain is a single versioned database
+- The ledger state represents the ground truth about the Libra ecosystem including the quantity of Libra held by each user at a given version.
+Each validator must know the ledger state to process new transactions.

+- Acount adresses are intiated when a transaction is sent to it, however it must also have a public/private key.
+This private key can then be used to authenticate future transactions from such account.

+- Move Modules contain move bytecode that declares resources type and procedures.
+They are attached to an address of the account, and must be uniquely named within the account.
+- Modules are immutable.
+- The ledger history stores the sequenced of committed and executed transactions as well as the associated events that were emmitted.

+- Genesis is the intial ledger state of the chain, where the modules are intialized.

+- Agreements on the database state must be reached between validators even if there are Byzantine faults.
+Byzantine faults are modeling worse case errors where validators act malicious and therefore protect against smaller faults like software failurue as well.

 ### Transactions

 - A new transaction on diem is in fact requesting the ledger state to be updated with their transaction information.